 The trail will level out again for a little while before you climb one last section up to the ridge.
 I would recommend hiking the entire way for the best 360-degree mountain views.

-In saying that, every part of the trail has insane views if you get a clear day.
+every part of the trail has insane views if you get a clear day

 Once you are at the top you will see Mount Shuksan to the east and Mount Baker to the west, along with many other peaks of the Cascade Range.
 Have a snack, be sure to drink some water, and enjoy the unparalleled views before heading back down to the car (or you can camp up there… keep reading for more info!)